cfreire/anacase/README.md

 # ANACASE

-Sistema com hardware e software opensource para amostragem de bagagens
+Airport bag sampler using  hardware and software opensource

 ### Requirements